bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse/index.md

   - /docs/functional-areas/lighthouse_overview/
 ---

-The Lighthouse positioning system uses the HTC Vive base stations (aka Lighthouse) togeather with the Lighthouse deck to achieve high precision positioning.
+The Lighthouse positioning system uses the HTC Vive base stations (aka Lighthouse) together with the Lighthouse deck to achieve high precision positioning.

 The basics: